You might find it’s difficult to work, play with your kids, or get through daily activities.

 Try to adjust your workstation.

-First, consider using a standing desk.
+First, consider using a standing desk or an adjustable table.
 Get on your feet!
 Standing up can relieve tension on your shoulders.

 You can also try using an ergonomic laptop stand.
 Keyboard trays, active chairs, and wobble stools could help, too.
 Changing your office furniture can ease the strain on your back.